2 Keys to Simplifying Salesforce Sandbox Preview Testing

 - Fix the bugs and rerun the tests

-The size of the regression test grows along with the amount of customization, making it more and more difficult to fit compatibility testing into the sandbox preview window.
+The size of the regression test grows along with the amount of customization, making it more and more challenging to fit compatibility testing into the sandbox preview window.
 Eventually, this builds into what Provar calls the rework spiral.
-This happens when companies spend more time maintaining test compatibility than adding test automation to ensure the quality of new features and new applications.
-The cycle repeats with every release and the problem gets worse as the size of the regression test suite increases.
-The net result is that customers are quickly faced with a choice between increasing testing resources to keep up or accepting reduced coverage and more risk.
+This happens when companies spend more time maintaining test compatibility than adding test automation to ensure the quality of new features and applications.
+The cycle repeats with every release, and the problem worsens as the size of the regression test suite increases.
+As a result, forcing clients quickly choose between boosting testing resources to stay up or accepting decreased coverage and increased risk.

 The graphic below shows the typical Salesforce release schedule.
-Partners get an early release 4 to 5 weeks prior to a sandbox preview, which is the first time customers can begin testing the release.
-GA happens very quickly after the sandbox preview, giving customers a limited time to fix their tests and identify any actual errors.
+Partners get an early release 4 to 5 weeks before a sandbox preview, the first time customers can begin testing the release.
+GA happens quickly after the sandbox preview, giving customers a limited time to fix their tests and identify errors.

-Pro-Tip #1: Plan Ahead – The rework spiral problem is only apparent after an organization has decided that they can’t get everything done with manual testing and have made the decision to move to automated testing.
-In fact, dealing with a growing number of breaking tests typically doesn’t get noticed for a few Salesforce release cycles, because it takes time to: a) flag this as something that is going to happen regularly, and b) have enough tests to decide that it’s a problem.
-At that point, there’s been a significant amount of time, money and effort involved in building out the test automation.
+Pro-Tip #1: Plan Ahead – The rework spiral problem is only apparent after an organization has decided that they can’t get everything done with manual testing and have decided to move to automated testing.
+Dealing with a growing number of breaking tests typically doesn’t get noticed for a few Salesforce release cycles because it takes time to a) flag this as something that will happen regularly and b) have enough tests to decide it’s a problem.
+At that point, a significant amount of time, money, and effort was involved in building the test automation.
 Most of the work isn’t transferable to another platform.
 So plan your automation well and choose your tools carefully.

 Solution Step 1: Testing based on the Salesforce metadata model

-Provar was engineered specifically for Salesforce with a key design criteria of resolving the test tooling/platform mismatch.
-Instead of using the rendered web page source to build a test, Provar uses the information in the Salesforce metadata model, combined with metadata (including customizations) from the org being tested, to build a test.
+Provar was purpose-built for Salesforce, with critical design criteria to address the test tooling/platform mismatch.
+Instead of using the generated web page source to create a test, Provar uses information from the Salesforce metadata model and metadata (including modifications) from the tested org.
 Here’s a graphic showing how Provar works with Salesforce.